mateusz28/tmux-session-spectrum/README.md

 ![recording](https://raw.githubusercontent.com/a-rodin/tmux-session-spectrum/images/recording.gif)

-Each new session will use new color for the bottom panel, so that different sessions are more easily distinguishable between each other.
+Each new session uses new color for the bottom panel, so that different sessions are more easily distinguishable between each other.

 Also it automatically renumerates default session names, analogous to